israelroldan/tosemver/README.md

-# tosemver
+# tosemver ℹ️
-Convert a non-compliant version format (n.n.n.n, n.n.n#n, n.n.nabc) to a valid SemVer
+Convert a four digit group version (n.n.n.n) to a valid semver